Saza e Ishq: Plot

 The story revolves around an orphan girl named Rameen (Anmol Baloch).
 Her parents died in her childhood and she became the sole owner of her father's wealth and property.
 She likes her cousin Saim (Humayun Ashraf) but her aunt (Saim's mother), whom she is currently living with, fixed her marriage with Faris (Azfar Rehman) who belongs to rich background.
-The motive behind this was that she doesn’t want people to think that she fixed marriage of her son with Rameen due to her wealth and properties.
-Saim was shocked on her mother's decision while Rameen agrees on her aunt's decision as her aunt was the only one who took care of her after her parents' death.
-Soon after Rameen's marriage, her husband had an accident due to which he went in coma.
+The motive behind this was that she doesn’t want people to think that she fixed her son's marriage with Rameen due to her wealth.
+Saim was shocked by her mother's decision while Rameen silently accepts the decision as her aunt was the only one who took care of her after her parents' death.
+Soon after Rameen's marriage, her husband had an accident due to which he goes into a coma.
 Rameen is now taking care of her husband but she soon realizes that Faris will never recover from his coma.
-Considering Faris died, Rameen leave the house of her aunt and one day her family know that is died and after one year.
-Rameen is alive and then one day Alizeh (Saim's friend) see Rameen and Alizeh take Saim to Rameen's home.
-Saim shocked and then in last episode Saim marry Alizeh.
-Rameen is single completely.
+Considering Faris died, Rameen leave the house of her aunt.
+The family thinks that she has died.
+One day, Alizeh (Saim's friend) sees Rameen and takes Saim to Rameen's home.
+Saim is shocked and in the last episode Saim marries Alizeh.